Skip to Main Content

-All Roseman University campuses will close on Tuesday, November 26, at 5 pm for Fall Break.
-Campuses will reopen for regular
+All Roseman University campuses will be closed on Monday, December 23 for Winter Break.
+Campuses will reopen for regular building

 There are many different types of journal clubs at Roseman.
 This guide collects resources, tips, and tricks that everyone can use!